 The risks described in this Prospectus should not be considered to be an exhaustive list of the risks which potential investors should consider before investing in a Fund.
 Potential investors should be aware that an investment in a Fund may be exposed to other risks of an exceptional nature from time to time.
 There can be no assurance that a Fund will achieve its investment objective and there is potential for an investor to lose some or all of its investment in a Fund.
 Different risks may apply to different Funds and/or Classes.
 Prospective investors should review this Prospectus carefully and in its entirety on its own.
 An investment in a Fund may be deemed speculative and is not intended as a complete investment program.
 A subscription for Shares should be considered only by persons financially able to maintain their investment and who can bear the risk of loss associated with an investment in a Fund.
-Investors should review closely the investment objectives and in the relevant Supplement to familiarise themselves with the risk associated with an investment in a Fund and consult with their Professional Advisors before making an application for Shares.
+Investors should review closely the investment objectives and investment strategies to be utilised by the relevant Fund as outlined herein and in the relevant Supplement to familiarise themselves with the risk associated with an investment in a Fund and consult with their Professional Advisors before making an application for Shares.
 There is potential for an investor to lose some of all of its investment in a Fund.